IEEE 1394: Technical specifications

-FireWire can connect up to 63 peripherals in a tree or daisy-chain topology (as opposed to Parallel SCSI's electrical bus topology).
+FireWire can connect up to 63 peripherals in a tree or daisy-chain topology (as opposed to parallel SCSI's bus topology).
 It allows peer-to-peer device communication — such as communication between a scanner and a printer — to take place without using system memory or the CPU.
 FireWire also supports multiple host controllers per bus.
 It is designed to support plug and play and hot swapping.
 The copper cable it uses in its most common implementation can be up to 4.5 m long and is more flexible than most parallel SCSI cables.
 In its six-conductor or nine-conductor variations, it can supply up to 45 watts of power per port at up to 30 volts, allowing moderate-consumption devices to operate without a separate power supply.

 FireWire devices implement the ISO/IEC 13213 configuration ROM model for device configuration and identification, to provide plug-and-play capability.
 All FireWire devices are identified by an IEEE EUI-64 unique identifier in addition to well-known codes indicating the type of device and the protocols it supports.

 FireWire devices are organized at the bus in a tree topology.
 Each device has a unique self-ID.
 One of the nodes is elected root node and always has the highest ID.
-The self-IDs are assigned during the self-ID process, which happens after each bus resets.
+The self-IDs are assigned during the self-ID process, which happens after each bus reset.
 The order in which the self-IDs are assigned is equivalent to traversing the tree depth-first, post-order.

 FireWire is capable of safely operating critical systems due to the way multiple devices interact with the bus and how the bus allocates bandwidth to the devices.
 FireWire is capable of both asynchronous and isochronous transfer methods at once.
 Isochronous data transfers are transfers for devices that require continuous, guaranteed bandwidth.
-In an aircraft, for instance, isochronous devices include control of the rudder, mouse operations and data from pressure sensors outside the aircraft.
-All these elements require constant, uninterrupted bandwidth.
-To support both elements, FireWire dedicates a certain percentage to isochronous data and the rest to asynchronous data.
+To support both methods, FireWire dedicates a certain percentage to isochronous data and the rest to asynchronous data.
 In IEEE 1394, 80% of the bus is reserved for isochronous cycles, leaving asynchronous data with a minimum of 20% of the bus.

 Encoding scheme

-FireWire uses Data/Strobe encoding (D/S encoding).
+FireWire uses data strobe (D/S) encoding.
 In D/S encoding, two non-return-to-zero (NRZ) signals are used to transmit the data with high reliability.
 The NRZ signal sent is fed with the clock signal through an XOR gate, creating a strobe signal.
 This strobe is then put through another XOR gate along with the data signal to reconstruct the clock.
 This in turn acts as the bus's phase-locked loop for synchronization purposes.